How did your last project go?

 It’s vital to ensure everyone knows that a post-mortem meeting is a space where honesty is welcomed.
 After all, if no one feels free to speak candidly, what’s the point?

-So set a few ground rules.
+So, set a few ground rules.
 The first action to take is to appoint a moderator.
-This might be you or it could be someone else on the team.
-The moderator’s responsibility is to make sure the meeting stays on track and that discussion remains civil.
-They should have the authority to end the meeting early if things get unpleasantly heated.
+This might be you, or it could be someone else on the team.
+The moderator’s responsibility is to ensure that the meeting stays on track and that the discussion remains civil.
+They should be able to end the session early if things get unpleasantly heated.